 Your search did not match any results.

-This tutorial gets you started writing .NET code for Oracle Database while taking advantage of integrated Visual Studio tools.
+This tutorial walks you through developing a .NET Framework app for an on-premises Oracle Database and using Oracle tools integrated into Visual Studio.
 You'll use Oracle Data Provider for .NET (ODP.NET) and Oracle Developer Tools for Visual Studio (ODT).
-Follow these easy steps to get started:

 In Visual Studio, create a new Visual C# "Console App (.NET Framework)".

 Extract this example code zip file into a temporary directory.
 Find and open the file "Code_Snippet.txt".

 Paste the code from "Code_Snippet.txt" into the Main() method.

 Add "using Oracle.ManagedDataAccess.Client" to the top of the main C# (Program.cs) file.

 Modify the connect string to use your database's username, password, host name/IP address, database service name, and port number, for example: "User Id=myusername; password=mypass; Data Source=myhost:1521/myservicename.mycompany.com;"

 This sample code uses the HR schema's EMPLOYEES table.
 If you do not have the HR schema in your database, modify the tables and columns in the code to use a table that you do have access to.